fujitatomoya/ros2_persist_parameter_server/README.md

         <tr>
             <td>File Path</td>
             <td>--file-path FILE_PATH</td>
-            <td>default /tmp/parameter_server.yaml, if specified that path will be used to store/load the parameter yaml file.</td>
+            <td>in default, "/tmp/parameter_server.yaml" will be used. if specified, that path will be used to store/load the parameter yaml file.</td>
         </tr>
         <tr>
             <td rowspan=2>Node Options</td>